derekgreene/topic-ensemble/README.md

 This repository contains a Python reference implementation of methods for ensemble topic modeling with Non-negative Matrix Factorization (NMF).

-Details of these methods are described in the following paper (currently under review):
+Details of these methods are described in the following paper:

-	Stability of Topic Modeling via Matrix Factorization Mark Belford, Brian MacNamee, Derek Greene (2017)
+	Stability of Topic Modeling via Matrix Factorization Mark Belford, Brian MacNamee, Derek Greene.
+Expert Systems with Applications (ESWA), 2017.

 Draft pre-print: [https://arxiv.org/abs/1702.07186](https://arxiv.org/abs/1702.07186)